Multi-issue voting: Offline approval voting: multiple candidates per round

 They generalize the setting by considering that different issues (offices) have different weight (importance, power).
 They consider both an objective power function, and subjective power functions.
 For an objective power function, they define a generalization of justified representation, which they call most important power allocation.
 They then present a greedy version of PAV, and show via simulations that it guarantees justified representation to minorities in many cases.

 Online approval voting: multiple candidates per round

 In online approval voting, it is common to assume that in each round t there are multiple candidates; the set of candidates is denoted by C_{t}.
 Each voter j approves a subset of A_{t,j} of C_{t}.

-Martin Lackner studied perpetual voting with online approval ballots.
-He defined the following concepts:
+See perpetual voting for more details.